becasaroli/imdb-api-consumer/README.md

 # imdb-api-consumer
-Consuming IMDB API and parsing data
+Consuming IMDB API and parsing JSON to manipulate data as needed.